-This is not a requirement to pave these surfaces.
-Where pavement is proposed, it must be permeable to the extent feasible unless full dispersion is employed.
+When the designer encounters BMP LID.09: Permeable Paving in the List Approach, it is not a requirement to pave these surfaces.
+Where pavement is proposed, it must be permeable to the extent feasible unless BMP LID.11: Full Dispersion is employed.

-2.4.6.3.4 Competing Needs
+2.4.6.2.1 Competing Needs

-The onsite stormwater management BMPs can be superseded or restricted where they are in conflict with:
+LID BMPs can be superseded or restricted where they are in conflict with:

-- Requirements of the following federal or state laws, rules, and standards: Historic Preservation Laws and Archaeology Laws as listed at <www.dahp.wa.gov/learn-and-research/preservation-laws>, Federal Superfund or Washington State Model Toxics Control Act, Federal Aviation Administration requirements for airports, Americans with Disabilities Act. - Where an LID requirement has been found to be in conflict with zoning design criteria found in TCC Title 18, 20, 21, 22, and 23 the existing local codes may supersede or reduce the LID requirement. - Critical Area Ordinance TCC Title 17 and 24 that provides protection of tree species, critical aquifer recharge areas and wellhead protection areas, geologic hazard areas, frequently flooded areas, fish and wildlife habitat conservation areas, and wetlands. - Public health and safety standards. - Transportation regulations to maintain the option for future expansion or multimodal use of public rights-of-way.
+- Requirements of the following federal or state laws, rules, and standards: Historic Preservation Laws and Archaeology Laws as listed at http://dahp.wa.gov/project-review/preservation-laws, Federal Superfund or Washington State Model Toxics Control Act, Federal Aviation Administration requirements for airports, Americans with Disabilities Act. - Where a LID requirement has been found to be in conflict with zoning design criteria found in TCC Title 18, 20, 21, 22, and 23, the existing local codes may supersede or reduce the LID requirement. - Critical Area Ordinance TCC Title 17 and 24 that provides protection of tree species, critical aquifer recharge areas and wellhead protection areas, geologic hazard areas, frequently flooded areas, fish and wildlife habitat conservation areas, and wetlands. - Public health and safety standards. - Transportation regulations to maintain the option for future expansion or multi-modal use of public rights-of-way.